digitalocean/security/README.md

 # DigitalOcean Security

-If you have found a security vulnerability in a DigitalOcean product, please submit it via our HackerOne bug bounty program: <https://hackerone.com/digitalocean>.
+If you have found a security vulnerability in a DigitalOcean product, please submit it via our Intigriti bug bounty program: <https://app.intigriti.com/programs/digitalocean/digitalocean>.

 If you are a partner attempting to report a security concern via embargo, email us at [security@digitalocean.com](mailto:security@digitalocean.com).